Tim Lambesis

-Timothy Peter Lambesis (born November 21, 1980) is a Greek American singer, record producer, and songwriter.
+Timothy Peter Lambesis (born November 21, 1980) is an American singer, record producer, songwriter and convicted felon.
 He is best known as the founding member, lead vocalist, and the sole continuous member of the metalcore band As I Lay Dying.

 Lambesis was arrested in 2013 after attempting to hire an undercover police officer to murder his wife.
-He pled guilty in 2014 and became a convicted felon.
-He was sentenced to serve six years in prison and was released on parole in December 2016.
-Since his release, he has gone through 2 different lineups of As I Lay Dying and released the albums Shaped by Fire and Through Storms Ahead in 2019 and 2024 respectively.
+He pled guilty in 2014 and was sentenced to serve six years in prison.
+Since being released on parole in December 2016, he has gone through two different lineups of As I Lay Dying and released the albums Shaped by Fire and Through Storms Ahead in 2019 and 2024 respectively.

 He also has a solo/side thrash metal project in tribute to actor Arnold Schwarzenegger, Austrian Death Machine, in which he performed all the instruments.
 He also formed a death metal band called Pyrithion and was the former guitar player for Society's Finest and Point of Recognition.
 Lambesis was a judge for the 8th and 10th annual Independent Music Awards to support independent artists' careers.

 Early life

-Timothy Peter Lambesis was born on November 21, 1980 to Nick and Vicki Lambesis.
-Nick and Vicki founded an advertising firm in La Jolla, CA known as The Lambesis Agency, which handled international clients such as Coca-Cola, Airwalk, SKYY Vodka, Gold Peak Tea, Tacori, Bebe Stores and Campari among others.
+Timothy Peter Lambesis was born on November 21, 1980, to Nick and Vicki Lambesis.
+Nick and Vicki founded an advertising firm in La Jolla, California, known as The Lambesis Agency, which handled international clients such as Coca-Cola, Airwalk, SKYY Vodka, Gold Peak Tea, Tacori, Bebe Stores and Campari, among others.
 The agency's work for Airwalk was profiled by Canadian journalist Malcolm Gladwell in his book The Tipping Point published in 2000.
 The company closed in 2019, with Nick co-founding a new agency called Sublym Digital in 2023.

 Lambesis grew up in Southern California and was voted "Most Like Jesus" by classmates when he attended Santa Fe Christian School in Solana Beach, California as a teen.
 He attended Liberty University for a time and majored in religious studies.